-CHE 420 Pharmacology (3)

-This course is cross-listed and is otherwise known as HSL 785.
+CHE 420 Pharmacology (3) This course is cross-listed and is otherwise known as HSL 785.
 This course provides the student with a better understanding of pharmacology from chemical and biochemical perspectives.
 The areas covered in this course include: classifications of drugs, routes of ingestion, chemical and biochemical structures of medications, metabolism of drugs, effects of drugs, and the relationship between the structures of some drugs and the structures of some important chemicals in the body.
 The course also covers material specifically related to ototoxic medications.
 Prerequisite: CHE 211 or enrollment in the graduate Hearing, Speech and Language Sciences program or Permission of Instructor.

-CHE 495 Special Topics (1-3)

-Topics not taught in other courses.
-Course Fee: Varies by section

-CHE 499 Independent Study (1-3)

-Intensive supervised study and research on topics of the student's selection.

-Physics Courses

-PHY 105 Basic Circuit Analysis (3)

-An introduction to electronics fundamentals.
-The course topics include current flow, voltage, resistance, Ohm's Law, magnetism, electrical measurements, series and parallel circuits, Kirchhoff's Laws, Thevenin's theorem, Norton's theorem, bridge circuits, inductance, capacitance, alternating current, AC meters, oscilloscopes, capacitors in AC circuits, RC circuits, inductors in AC circuits, RL circuits, transformers, transformer applications, tuned circuits, and LC filters.
-Supplemental mathematics and data analysis topics will be introduced.

-Co-requisite: PHY 105L.
+CHE 495 Special Topics (1-5) Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
+Course Fee: Varies by section CHE 499 Independent Study (1-3) Intensive supervised study and research on topics of the student's selection.
+Physics Courses PHY 107 General Physics I (3) The first course of a two-semester sequence.
+An introduction to traditional topics in classical and modern physics: classical mechanics, fluids, waves and sound, Emphasis is on development and application of analytic (non-calculus) and computer-based modeling and problem solving methods.
+Co-requisite: PHY 109.
+Prerequisites or Co-requisites: MAT 130 or MAT 102; ENG 102, GSR 102 or the equivalent.
+PHY 108 General Physics II (3) The second course of a two-semester sequence.
+An introduction to traditional topics in classical and modern physics: temperature, gas dynamics, and thermodynamics electricity, magnetism, light, optics, quantum theory, atomic and molecular structure, radioactivity, and nuclear structure.
+Emphasis is on development and application of analytic (non-calculus) and computer-based modeling and problem solving methods.
+Prerequisite: PHY 107.
+Co-requisite: PHY 110.